Czech parliament approves pension reform in victory for PM Necas

 The government has said it expects about half of adult Czechs to join the scheme, but analysts see only a 10-20 percent participation rate.

-The centre-left opposition Social Democrats have said they would change or cancel the plan if they win power in the next election, which is planned for 2014.
-(Reporting by Jan Lopatka; Editing by Andrew Osborn)
+The center-left opposition Social Democrats have said they would change or cancel the plan if they win power in the next election, which is planned for 2014.